Work for the Ultimate Seasonal Adventure in Skagway, Alaska!

 Getting Here and Getting Around

-Getting here: You have three choices – Air, Land or Sea….
+Getting here: You have three choices – Air, Land, or Sea….

 By Air: The closest major airport to Skagway is Juneau, Alaska, and the only two major airlines presently flying into Juneau are Alaska Airlines, and Delta.
 Once there, you can fly to Skagway on a 45-minute commuter flight using Alaska Seaplanes which flies to Skagway each day, weather permitting.
-The Alaska Marine Highway ferry also makes daily runs between Juneau and Skagway, which is a less expensive option.
+The Alaska Marine Highway ferry also makes weekly runs between Juneau and Skagway, which is a less expensive option.
 The Alaskan Marine Highway ferry terminal is about a four mile cab ride from the Juneau airport.

 By Land: If you are traveling by car or an RV, you'll join the growing number of visitors who travel the Alaska Highway each year.
 Skagway is only 110 miles south from the Alaska Highway, via the South Klondike Highway.
 The lakes of the Yukon and British Columbia that you'll pass along the way are the headwaters of the great Yukon River.
 This modern two-lane highway is an easy scenic drive.